raetha/wyzesense2mqtt/readme.md

 [![dockeri.co](https://dockeri.co/image/raetha/wyzesense2mqtt)](https://hub.docker.com/r/raetha/wyzesense2mqtt)

-Configurable WyzeSense to MQTT Gateway intended for use with Home Assistant or other platforms that use its MQTT discovery mechanisms.
+Configurable WyzeSense to MQTT Gateway intended for use with Home Assistant or other platforms that use MQTT discovery mechanisms.
+The gateway allows direct local access to [Wyze Sense](https://wyze.com/wyze-sense.html) products without the need for a Wyze Cam or cloud services.
+This project and its dependencies have no relation to Wyze Labs Inc.

 ## Special Thanks
 * [HcLX](https://hclxing.wordpress.com) for [WyzeSensePy](https://github.com/HclX/WyzeSensePy), the core library this component uses.